euangordon/AisHubToComsosDBFunction/README.md

-﻿# AisHubToComsosDBFunction
-C# NET Core - Azure Function which connects to the AisHub API and stores the vessel (ship) position data received in Azure CosmosDB
+﻿# AisHubToComsosDBFunction - Recording Ship Locations in CosmosDB C# NET Core - Azure Function which connects to the AisHub API and stores the vessel (ship) position data received in Azure CosmosDB

 ![AIS Ships](https://github.com/euangordon/AisHubToComsosDBFunction/blob/master/AIS_Ships.JPG)

-Prerequisites:
+### Prerequisites:
 1. An account with [AisHub](http://www.aishub.net/) to receive data from their API.
 You will need to contribute data to them, see the [RPIAIS](http://www.aishub.net/rpiais) seciotn for how to do this with a Raspberry Pi.
 2. CosmosDB setup, with a new Container with the Partition ID set to /MMSI
 3. Download source and enter your API Keys

-# Recording Ship Locations in CosmosDB

 At any time there are over 50,000 ships moving around the world, transmitting their location using an [AIS (Automatic Identification System)](https://en.wikipedia.org/wiki/Automatic_identification_system) transmitter on 161.975 MHz and 162.025 MHz.
 AIS was designed to allow ships to share their location with other nearby ships.
 Land based receivers have been set up by a number of companies and enthusiasts to collect AIS signals, and over recent years satellites have been used to get worldwide coverage.